Is fasting good for you?

 We’ve addressed the question of whether intermittent fasting is good for you.

-It doesn’t matter how many benefits IF has if it’s not something you can practically and sustainably do because none of the benefits persist if you don’t persist—meaning that once you stop IF-ing, your body fat, blood pressure, cholesterol, etc., will likely return to how they were before.
+It doesn’t matter how many benefits intermittent fasting has if it’s not something you can practically and sustainably do because none of the benefits persist if you don’t persist — meaning that once you stop intermittent fasting, your body fat, blood pressure, cholesterol, etc., will likely return to how they were before.

-Whichever IF protocol you choose has to be something you can do long term.
-So, how will you know if IF is right for you?
+Whichever intermittent fasting schedule you choose has to be something you can do long term.
+So, how will you know if intermittent fasting is right for you?

 If yes, then how does it feel as you think about it?
 Does fasting every day / week feel doable?
 Could it fit into your lifestyle?

-If yes—even if you’re not quite sure—try it out.
-Pick a protocol and get started.
+If yes — even if you’re not quite sure — try it out.
+Pick a schedule and get started.
 Our intermittent fasting for beginners guide will have you up and running in no time.

 If you’re not quite ready to jump in just yet, that’s OK.
 Let’s address the next juncture …

-Which IF method should you choose?!
+Which intermittent fasting schedule should you choose?!
 Let’s take a look at the options.

 Types of intermittent fasting